“Then you will know the truth, and the truth will set you free.” ~Jesus

 Here is something I heard from a well-known Christian teacher:

 “God doesn’t require us to be perfect–He made us, and He knows we’re human and will make mistakes.
 Our job is to get up each day and do our best to serve God with the gifts He has given us.
-And when we makes mistakes, we must get right with God, receive His forgiveness, and go on.”
+And when we make mistakes, we must get right with God, receive His forgiveness, and go on.”

 Now, at first glance, this statement looks great, doesn’t it?
 A lot of people would say, “I don’t see anything wrong with it at all.”

 For the Type A personality like myself, it actually looks awesome!
 It gives us goals to strive for, it leaves room for mistakes, and it even says God doesn’t require us to be perfect.
 For a time in my life, I would have eaten this up with a spoon, stood to my feet, and clapped with all vigor.
-But–everything about this statement is incorrect when you begin to understand the new covenant, which is the only covenant available to the world.
+But–everything about this statement is incorrect when you begin to understand the New Covenant, which is the only Covenant available to the world.
 With all due respect to this teacher, here’s what’s wrong:

 - God does require us to be perfect.
 We not only have to be perfect, but we have to be perfect on God’s level.
 Jesus said so: “Be perfect, therefore, as your heavenly Father is perfect” (Matthew 5:48).
-The problem is, if you don’t understand the new covenant, you will think Jesus is referring to your actions and attitudes–He’s not.
+The problem is, if you don’t understand the New Covenant, you will think Jesus is referring to your actions and attitudes–He’s not.
 Jesus is talking about your spirit.
 Your spirit must be perfect like God is perfect.
 After this happens–once–your actions and attitudes will catch up to your spiritual perfection over the course of your lifetime.
 Rest assured, you will not reach the finish line of perfect actions and attitudes until you shed this shell of flesh (see Philippians 1:6, 1 Corinthians 15:52).
 You can only become perfect in spirit by having God kill off your old spirit–by grace through faith–and then at the same time, He gives you a new spirit which is connected to Him forever.
-When this happens you become a slave to spiritual perfection because your spirit can never be changed once it’s born again; just like your flesh can never be changed once it’s born the first time (see John 3:6,7, Ephesians 1:13, 2:8,9, Romans 6:6,7,18, Galatians 2:20, 2 Corinthians 5:17).
+When this happens you become a slave to spiritual perfection because your spirit can never be changed once it’s born again; just like your flesh can never be changed once it’s born the first time (see John 3:6-7, Ephesians 1:13, 2:8-9, Romans 6:6-7,18, Galatians 2:20, 2 Corinthians 5:17).